AlbertHansen/TripleModularRedundancyTool_developer_guide/README.md

 As the TripleModularRedundancyTool currently stands, the design philosophy follows three steps (in order)

 1. **Update**: Updating/propagating the values of the attribute mentioned above to other cells, ports, etc.
-2. **Triplicate**: Creating 3 replicants of the elements with ```tmrg="true"```
+2. **Triplicate**: Creating 3 replicants of the elements with ```tmrt="true"```
 3. **Rewire**: Drive all new cells appropriately, which includes voting when appropriate

 To visualise the three steps the following figures were created, note that blue outline indicates a change of the circuitry.
 A piece of RTL design with two input ports (could also have been output pins from module instantiations or registers), two logic cells, and an output port (could also be input pins to module instantiations or registers).
-From the RTL the ```tmrg``` attribute has been set to true on input port B, marked with a orange text.
+From the RTL the ```tmrt``` attribute has been set to true on input port B, marked with a orange text.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="figures/dark-mode/3-steps_0.drawio.svg">
   <img alt="Base case" src="figures/light-mode/3-steps_0.drawio.svg">
 </picture>

-The **update step** applies the ```tmrg``` attribute set to true on all reachable logic cells from port B. This is visualised below with the orange text.
+The **update step** applies the ```tmrt``` attribute set to true on all reachable logic cells from port B. This is visualised below with the orange text.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="figures/dark-mode/3-steps_1.drawio.svg">
   <img alt="Step 1: Update" src="figures/light-mode/3-steps_1.drawio.svg">
 </picture>

-Every element with the ```tmrg``` attribute set to true a fetched and triplicated in the **triplicate step**.
+Every element with the ```tmrt``` attribute set to true a fetched and triplicated in the **triplicate step**.
 The replicants have their inputs driven by the same sources as the original cell, which can be seen below.
 Furthermore, this step implicitly handles all fanout situations, notice that port A has already been connected to all the correct pins.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="figures/dark-mode/3-steps_2.drawio.svg">